tedorellana/learning/SAA-C03.md

 With minimal configuration, you can use the AWS CLI to  commands that implement functionality equivalent to that provided by the browser-based AWS Management Console.
 Here’s what you can do from the command prompt in your terminal program:

-Use common Linus shell programs such as Bash, zsh, and tcsh to run commands in Linux or macOS.
+Use common Linux shell programs such as Bash, zsh, and tcsh to run commands in Linux or macOS.
 Run commands on Windows at the Windows command prompt or in PowerShell.
 Remotely run commands on Amazon Elastic Compute Cloud (Amazon EC2) instances through a remote terminal program such as PuTTY, SSH, or with AWS Systems Manager.
 Using AWS CloudShell, a browser-based shell, you can quickly run scripts with the AWS CLI, experiment with service APIs, and use other tools to increase your productivity.
 The CloudShell icon appears in AWS Regions where CloudShell is available.

-## Service control policies (SCPs) ##
+### Service control policies (SCPs) ###
-Are a type of organization policy that you can use to manage permissions in your organization.
+- Service control policies (SCPs) are a type of organization policy that you can use to manage permissions in your organization.
 SCPs offer central control over the maximum available permissions for all accounts in your organization.
+SCPs help you to ensure your accounts stay within your organization’s access control guidelines.
+- Are a type of organization policy that you can use to manage permissions in your organization.
+SCPs offer central control over the maximum available permissions for all accounts in your organization.

 ## AWS App2Container (A2C) ##
-Is a command line tool to help you lift and shift applications that run in your on-premises data centers or on virtual machines, so that they run in containers that are managed by Amazon ECS, Amazon EKS, or AWS App Runner.
+- Is a command line tool to help you lift and shift applications that run in your on-premises data centers or on virtual machines
+- so that they run in containers that are managed by Amazon ECS, Amazon EKS, or AWS App Runner.

 ## AWS Systems Manager ##
 Provides configuration management, which helps you maintain consistent configuration of your Amazon EC2 or on-premises instances.
 With Systems Manager, you can control configuration details such as server configurations, anti-virus definitions, firewall settings, and more.